Muhammadj140/Contacts-App/README.md

 - Done in Java

-Also allows to add or delete from the list of contacts
+Also allows to add or ndelete from the list of contacts